yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/cosmos/injective/block-stats.md

-The [BlockStats Susbtreams](https://github.com/streamingfast/substreams-cosmos-block-stats) is a very basic Substreams, extracting data from the Injective blockchain.
+The [BlockStats Substreams](https://github.com/streamingfast/substreams-cosmos-block-stats) is a very basic Substreams, extracting data from the Injective blockchain.

 {% hint style="success" %}
 **Tip**: This tutorial teaches you how to build a Substreams from scratch.

-Remember that you can auto-generate your Substreams module by usig the [code-generation tools](../../../getting-started/injective/injective-first-sql.md).
+Remember that you can auto-generate your Substreams module by using the [code-generation tools](../../../getting-started/injective/injective-first-sql.md).
 {% endhint %}

 ## Before You Begin